 You will also need a caseworker to do a home study.
 Often the caseworker is provided by the adoption agency, but in some cases, you will need to use a caseworker who is not part of your agency.
 If you go with an attorney, you will need to find your own caseworker.

 Another aspect of adoption is meeting your state’s qualifications for adoption.
-These usually require you to be a specific age and provide a safe home for a child.
+These usually require you to be of a specific age and provide a safe home for a child.
 International adoption will also be affected by the birth country’s requirements.
-For instance, some countries require you to be a specific age or to be married.
-Agencies sometimes have their own requirements, in addition, to the state and country requirements.
+For instance, some countries require you to be of a specific age or to be married.
+Agencies sometimes have their own requirements, also, to the state and country requirements.
 Attorneys, on the other hand, typically follow the state’s requirements for adoption.
 If you go with an agency, you will still need an attorney to file your adoption petition in your state and finalize the adoption in court.
 Finding out these requirements ahead of time will help you determine which program is the best match for you.

 How Does Adoption Work with a Home Study?